-Baked Steak Fries and Smoky Ketchup
+Baked Steak Fries with Smoky Ketchup

 Makes a delicious addition to a meal any night of the week.

 Prep Time 15 minutes

 Total Time 40 minutes

 For the Steak Fries:

 - 4 medium size potatoes washed and skin-on

 - 2 tablespoons olive oil (for coating the potatoes)